DineshK-18/100-days-of-code/README.md

 ---

-## Day 4 - Rock, Paper, Scissors Game ✊📄✂️
+## Day 4 - Rock Paper Scissors Game ✊📄✂️
-A classic Rock-Paper-Scissors game where the user plays against the computer.
-Includes ASCII art for each move, random choice generation, and simple game logic to decide the winner.
+A classic rock-paper-scissors game where the user plays against the computer.
+It randomly generates choices and determines the winner based on game rules, using fun ASCII visuals.

+---

+## Day 5 - Password Generator 🔐
+A customizable password generator that lets users choose how many letters, numbers, and symbols they want.
+The program randomly selects characters from each category, shuffles the result for extra security, and generates a strong password.

 ---